franciscovillaescusa/CAMELS/docs/source/parameters.rst

 | LH    | *standard* 4 astrophysical parameters     |
 +-------+-------------------------------------------+

+The meaning and range of variation of the 4 *standard* Magneticum parameters are these:

+- :math:`A_{\rm SN1}` represents the energy per unit of SFR of the galactic winds.
+It can vary from 0.25 to 4.
+- :math:`A_{\rm SN2}` represents the wind speed of the galactic winds.
+It can vary from 0.5 to 2.
+- :math:`A_{\rm AGN1}` represents the rate of energy injection from AGN into the ISM,.
+It can vary from 0.25 to 4.
+- :math:`A_{\rm AGN2}` represents the threshold for switching to radio mode.
+It can vary from 0.5 to 2.

 ..
 Attention::

    What we call here *fiducial* Magneticum does not correspond exactly with the original Magneticum simulation, but with its updated model.
 See :ref:`Codes` for more details.